mj-cn/post-data-logic/README.md

-# Post Escuelita data layer
+# PostModel Escuelita data layer

 This Node.js module represents the data layer of escuelita posts app.
 The module uses  MongoDB.